-Pachyonychia congenita is most often autosomal dominantly inherited.
+Pachyonychia congenita is autosomal dominantly inherited.
 That means the defective gene comes from one parent.
-An affected person has a 50% chance of passing on the disease to his or her offspring at each pregnancy.
+An affected person with an autosomal dominant disorder has a 50% chance of passing on the disease to his or her offspring at each pregnancy.

 What are the features of pachyonychia congenita?

-Pachyonychia congenita affects the skin (especially palms and soles), nails, hair and mucous membranes.
+Pachyonychia congenita affects the skin (especially palms and soles), nails and mucous membranes.
 Specific features depend on which keratin gene is involved.

 Classification of pachyonychia congenita

-Pachyonychia congenita is diagnosed by its clinical appearance.
+Pachyonychia congenita is usually diagnosed by its clinical appearance.

-Skin biopsies of the affected tissues will only show nonspecific changes.
+Skin biopsy of the affected tissues will only show nonspecific changes.